Escapement (film)

 Escapement (also known as The Electronic Monster) is a 1958 British horror science fiction film directed by Montgomery Tully and David Paltenghi (dream sequences).
 The screenplay was by Charles Eric Maine based on his 1956 novel of the same title.

+The film was released in the UK (as Escapement) on March 4, 1958.
+It was released in the US (retitled The Electronic Monster) on June 10, 1960.

 Plot

 Inquiring into the mysterious death of a Hollywood star, insurance investigator Jeff Keenan uncovers an exclusive psychiatric clinic on the French Riviera.
 Here, patients who want to escape the stresses of life are hypnotized, then laid out in morgue-like drawers and left to dream for several weeks.
 It turns out that Zakon, the clinic's owner, is using a "dream machine" to alter the sleepers' dreams, and to impose his will on theirs.